ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 The Group initially  recognises  loans  and  receivables  and  deposits  when  they  are  originated.
 All  other contractual provisions of the instrument.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000049_c2166784fb054c4a6ba0efa5d88cab3904dbf9c428c7ce790d0d4c383a4ee612.png)
-**Description**: The image displays the words "NOTES TO THE FINANCIAL STATEMENTS" stacked in two lines, with "NOTES TO THE" on the top line and "FINANCIAL STATEMENTS" on the bottom line, all written in a muted, dark pink or purple color.
+**Description**: The image shows the text "NOTES TO THE FINANCIAL STATEMENTS" in a purple sans-serif font.
+The words "FINANCIAL STATEMENTS" are on the bottom line and the words "NOTES TO THE" are stacked on top of them on the right side.

 Year ended 31 December 2021